ros-industrial-attic/ur_modern_driver/README.md

 [![support level: community](https://img.shields.io/badge/support%20level-community-lightgray.png)](http://rosindustrial.org/news/2016/10/7/better-supporting-a-growing-ros-industrial-software-platform)

-A new driver for the UR3/UR5/UR10 robot arms from Universal Robots.
-It is designed to replace the old driver transparently, while solving some issues, improving usability as well as enabling compatibility  of ros_control.

 ## Deprecation notice

 This package has been deprecated.
 It will not see any further development or new features.